UB-Mannheim/sci-work-course/doc/texniccenter.md

 Build the active document two more times.

-Have a look at the ouput (Press `F5`).
+Have a look at the output (Press `F5`).
 You should see [a PDF](./LatexExample/goal.pdf) without question marks:

 ![Adobe PDF](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/windows/adobe-pdf.png)

 ## Configure PDF Viewer (optional)

-It is possible that opening the PDF from within TeXnicCenter will now work immediatly and you are seeing an error message saying that "[DocOpen...
+It is possible that opening the PDF from within TeXnicCenter will now work immediately and you are seeing an error message saying that "[DocOpen...
 Cannot execute the command" after the application seems to hang for several moments.
 Then you might have to configure manually your PDF Viewer in TeXnicCenter